quyykk/endless-sky/docs/rfcs/text/0000-outfit-types.md

 # Motivation

 Something very often requested is the ability to have species-specific hyperdrives.
-This RFC solves this problem using `"type"` on outfits.
+This RFC solves this problem using `type` on outfits.
 This type could then be used by missions to check/remove a outfit that matches the given type, which IIUC is the only blocker for species-specific hyperdrives.

-More generally, `"type"` enables us to group outfits together which is useful for other outfits than hyperdrives too.
+More generally, `type` enables us to group outfits together which is useful for other outfits than hyperdrives too.

 # Detailed Design